Generating Samples of Stationary Distributions of Weakly Interacting Diffusion Models Without Finite Particle Truncation: A Weak Generative Approach: Main method

-Equation \eqref{eqn:wfpe} represents an infinite family of equations that $p$ must satisfy.
-The WGS method addresses this system of equations through a probabilistic approach.
-Specifically, let $\Omega = C_c^\infty(\mathbb{R}^d)$ and $\mathbb{P}$ be a non-degenerate probability measure on $\Omega$.
-Then, solving \eqref{eqn:wfpe} can be reformulated as the optimization problem
+where $\mathcal{L}^*$ is the adjoint operator of $\mathcal{L}$.
+This method addresses this system of equations \eqref{eqn:wfpe} through a probabilistic approach by assigning a non-degenerate probability distribution $\mathbb{P}$ for the test functions and cast the problem as the following